karishmapr/cars/README.md

 # cars
-This is a temporary repository and is used for training purpose only.
+This is a temporary repository and is used for self training purpose only.

 ---
 title: "speed_and_distance_report"